taijusanagi/zkSBT/README.md

 ### Composability

 We are not being the competitor of those existing great services.
-We can have zkSBT gateway for the above services so that we can access the existing user-base too.
+We can have zkSBT gateway for the above services so that we can access the existing user base too.